learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

 spark_df = None
 ```

-Check the datatypes to ensure that all of them are the datatype you expect.
+Check the datatypes to ensure that all columns are the datatype you expect.

 ```python